shettymanjunatha/style-guide/README.md

 * Consider decreasing number of network requests by bundling/caching html template files into your main javascript file, using [grunt-html2js](https://github.com/karlgoldstein/grunt-html2js) / [gulp-html2js](https://github.com/fraserxu/gulp-html2js).
 See [here](http://ng-learn.org/2014/08/Populating_template_cache_with_html2js/) and [here](http://slides.com/yanivefraim-1/real-world-angularjs#/34) for details.
 This is particularly useful when the project has a lot of small html templates that can be a part of the main (minified and gzipped) javascript file.

-# Contribution

-Since the goal of this style guide is to be community-driven, contributions are greatly appreciated.
-For example, you can contribute by extending the Testing section or by translating the style guide to your language.